-However, sometimes, the scale of data to be analysed overextends the limits of your PC’s RAM.
+However, when the amount of data to be analysed overextends the limits of your PC’s RAM.
 What can be done then?

 This is just the job for Apache Spark.

-While working locally with Apache Spark is a viable solution, cloud computing is the de facto standard for computing services.
+Although working locally with Apache Spark is a viable solution, cloud computing is the de facto standard for computing services.
 Our Digital Twins processes are also largely cloud-based, so it seemed appropriate for us to compute our analyses in the cloud too.
-Azure Databricks, which is built upon Apache Spark and is capable of processing massive datasets in the cloud, was therefore an obvious choice to conduct Predictive Maintenance on our Digital Twins’ corresponding real-life assets.
+Using Azure Databricks to conduct Predictive Maintenance on our Digital Twins’ corresponding real-life assets was therefore, an obvious decision, as it is built upon Apache Spark and is also capable of processing massive datasets in the cloud.